 Upon receipt of the application materials from DCA, CB6 will reach out to the applicant and ask them to submit a CB6 newsstand license application questionnaire.
 Please note that people reapplying for newsstand locations denied by CB6 in the past four years will have their application automatically objected to by CB6, without further review.

-The Transportation Committee of CB6 will review the applicant’s questionnaire and invite the applicant to appear and the next committee meeting.
+The Transportation & Public Safety Committee of CB6 will review the applicant’s questionnaire and invite the applicant to appear and the next committee meeting.

 At the meeting, the applicant will be asked to walk the committee through their application.

-The Transportation Committee will then vote on a resolution of either no objection or objection to the application.
-The chair of the Transportation Committee will present this resolution for a vote of the Full Board at the next monthly full board meeting.
+The Transportation & Public Safety Committee will then vote on a resolution of either no objection or objection to the application.
+The co-chairs of the Transportation & Public Safety Committee will present this resolution for a vote of the Full Board at the next monthly full board meeting.
 If a resolution passes a vote of the Full Board, it will be sent to DCA.

 For Residents With a Concern About a Newsstand